opan/sentinel-dashboard/README.md

 ### Development

-Ensure docker-compose is up and running, then run `make dev-run`
+Ensure docker-compose is up and running, then run `make dev-run` to start backend server.

+To start frontend server, go into `ui/sentinel-manager-ui` directory and run `npm run dev`.

 #### Manual cURL Testing